 Sharon Gold-Steinberg, PhD

 Sharon Gold-Steinberg, Ph.D. is a fully licensed psychologist who completed her doctoral and post-doctoral training at the University of Michigan.
-In addition to teaching and supervising at the University of Michigan for fifteen years, Sharon has maintained an active private practice working with children, adults, couples and families since 1995 with an emphasis on the treatment of trauma, attachment issues, anxiety, grief, and divorce.
+In addition to teaching and supervising at the University of Michigan for fifteen years, Sharon has maintained an active private practice working with children, adults, couples and families since 1995 with an emphasis on the treatment of trauma, vicarious trauma, attachment issues, anxiety, grief, and divorce.
 Increasingly, her practice focuses on providing psychotherapy, consultation and training to other therapists and to other professionals who work with traumatized populations.
 Sharon is a certified practitioner of Sensorimotor Psychotherapy, a body-oriented, talk therapy for the treatment of trauma and attachment wounding.
 Her style is compassionate, interactive and focused on offering resources to enhance the well-being of clients and the confidence and competence of those with whom she consults.
 Sharon is a dynamic public speaker.
 She is a co-founder, with Carryn Lund, LMSW, RYT, of Therapist Refresh, a website that provides meditative and inspirational resources for psychotherapists and other healers.
 Their meditations also can be accessed on Insight Timer.
 She has published articles and book chapters in her field.
 She is a member of the Michigan and American Psychological Associations.